Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

-We present the WT4 architecture threshold results in Fig. \ref{tab:wt-4_thresholds}.
-We found no threshold for the EM schemes for the NTP for any coherence times parameter set.
-The success probability ($P_\text{succ}^\text{link}$) of Bell pair generation for NTP is only $10^{-4}$, which leads to very long waiting times during Bell pair generation that makes the decoherence noise dominant on the data qubits.
-And the Bell pair fidelity is less than $90\%$.
-Even for the future parameters (with $P_\text{succ}^\text{link}=0.0999$), we get a code threshold for only the best coherence times for Set-3.
-This threshold was found for the protocol with $k=11$ Bell pairs.
-Refer to App.~\ref{appsubsec:EM_protocols} for details on EM fusion and distillation protocols.
+\textbf{Thresholds for modular architectures:} We present the WT4 architecture threshold results in Fig.~\ref{tab:wt-4_thresholds} and WT3 thresholds in Fig.~\ref{tab:wt-3_thresholds}, where thresholds up to only two decimal places precision are shown.
+More accurate values can be found in the supplementary material.
+We found no threshold for the EM scheme for the NTP, which we believe is primarily due to the low success probability ($P_\text{succ}^\text{link}$) of Bell pair generation of $10^{-4}$.
+However, even for future parameters (with $P_\text{succ}^\text{link}=0.0999$), we get a threshold for only the best coherence times of Set-3.
+This threshold was found for the protocol with $k=11(7)$ Bell pairs for the WT4 (WT3) architecture.

-For the direct schemes with NTP parameters, we find relatively high thresholds.
-For the RFL scheme ($P_\text{succ}^\text{GHZ}=0.0147$).
-Thresholds rapidly increase with the increasing coherence times.
-We only get a threshold value for the highest coherence times for the CAV CAR scheme with an ideal single photon source (SPS).
-We find no thresholds for Set-1 and Set-2.
-This fact is associated with the low probability of success for the CAV CAR scheme ($P_\text{succ}^\text{GHZ}=0.0013$), which is around an order of magnitude below the RFL scheme.
-In this regime, the decoherence noise becomes dominant.
-For the WG CAR scheme (SPS), the success probability is even lower ($P_\text{succ}^\text{GHZ}=0.0003$), and we see an even lower threshold for Set-3.
+For the scattering-based (RFL and CAR) schemes with NTP parameters, we observe promising thresholds ($\sim$0.3\%) for some parameter sets.
+The RFL scheme supports thresholds for all the examined parameter sets.
+However, for the WT4 architecture, we only get a threshold value for the highest coherence times (Set-3) for the CAV-CAR and WG-CAR schemes with an SPS.
+For the WT3 architecture, we find no thresholds for WG-CAR scheme.
+This is associated with the low probability of success for the CAR scheme, around an order of magnitude lower than the RFL scheme.
+This result suggests that the decoherence noise becomes the dominant error source in this regime due to long waiting times.